On the triviality and non-triviality of the automorphism group of a skew brace: A method of constructing skew braces

 such that for any $b,b'\in B$ and $c,c'\in C$, we have

 Since $B$ is a left ideal of $A$, we also have a homomorphism

 By identifying $b\cdot c$ with $(b,c)$ and therefore

 with $((\phi_c\gamma_c)(b),c)$, we then obtain the construction below.
-To simplify calculations, we assume that $(B,\cdot) = (B,+)$ is abelian, where we now use $0$ to denote its identity, and that the two operations agree on $C$.
+To simplify calculations, we assume that $(B,\cdot) = (B,+)$ is abelian, where we now use $0$ to denote its identity, and the two operations coincide on $C$.
+We remark that \cite[Theorem 3.2]{MM} is the special case when $B = (B,+,+)$. \begin{theorem} Let $B = (B,+,\circ)$ be a skew brace with abelian additive group $(B,+)$, and let $C = (C,\cdot)$ be a group.
+For any homomorphisms